anrmathe/cmpm-121-f25-f1/README.md

 - TBD

-**[offline mobile] Support offline play on some smartphone-class mobile device (i.e. some way of installing the app so that it can be played by players who don't have live internet access).**

-- TBD

 **[save system] Support multiple save points as well as an auto-save feature so that the player cannot lose progress by accidentally closing the game app.**